webmachinelearning/proofreader-api/README.md

 ```

 ### Download progress
-For cases where using the API is only possible after a download, you can monitor the download progress (e.g., in order to show your users a progress bar) using code such as the following:
+For cases where using the API is only possible after a download, you can monitor the download progress (e.g. in order to show your users a progress bar) using code such as the following:

 ```js
 const proofreader = await Proofreader.create({